-This method is designed to get your ideas onto a single page, where you can see them all at once.
-When you have an idea, write it down on paper and draw a circle around it.
-When you have an idea which supports another idea, do the same, but connect the two circles with a line.
+This method is designed to get your key ideas onto a single page, where you can see them all at once.
+When you have an idea, write it down, and draw a circle around it.
+When you have an idea that supports another idea, do the same, but connect the two circles with a line.
 Supporting source material can be represented concisely by a page reference inside a circle.
 The advantage of the circle method is that you can see at a glance how things tie together; the disadvantage is that there is a limit to how much material you can cram onto a page.

 Here is part of a circle diagram:

 What is a reverse outline?

 When you have completed your first draft, and you think your paper can be better organized, consider using a reverse outline.
 Reverse outlines are simple to create.
 Just read through your essay, and every time you make a new point, summarize it in the margin.
 If the essay is reasonably well-organized, you should have one point in the margin for each paragraph, and your points read out in order should form a coherent argument.
 You might, however, discover that some of your points are repeated at various places in your essay.
 Other points may be out of place, and additional key points may not appear at all.
 Think of all these points as the ingredients of an improved outline which you now must create.
 Use this new outline to cut and paste the sentences into a revised version of your essay, consolidating points that appear in several parts of your essay while eliminating repetition and creating smooth transitions where necessary.

 You can improve even the most carefully planned essay by creating a reverse outline after completing your first draft.
 The process of revision should be as much about organization as it is about style.

 How much of my time should I put into planning?